Smatek1001/AI_DnD/Session_Logs/2025/06-Jun/2025-06-03_Appraisal_Arcana_and_Advancement.md

 * **New Plot Hooks / Quests Uncovered:**
     * The "House of Silent Stars" and its connection to the ancient elven artifact.
     * Potential future work from Elaris related to this new lore.
-    * The nature and purpose of the "Occulus Array" and "Resonance Core" remain key mysteries tied to "Magister Vayne."
+    * The nature and purpose of the "Oculus Array" and "Resonance Core" remain key mysteries tied to "Magister Vayne."

 ## VII.
 DM Notes
 * Player needs to finalize choices for his three 1st-level Warlock spells known.
-* Several identified items require attunement (Locket of Silent Passage, Occulus of Scrutiny, Mirror of Fleeting Reflections).
+* Several identified items require attunement (Locket of Silent Passage, Oculus of Scrutiny, Mirror of Fleeting Reflections).
 * The implications of Magister Vayne's parchment are still a major pending investigation.

 ---